qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

 First we need to install Apache by running the following command in a terminal:
 ``sudo apt-get install apache2 libapache2-mod-fcgid``.

-Let's create a file called :file:`qgisplatform.demo.conf` in the directory ``/etc/apache2/sites-available/`` with this content:
+In the :file:`/etc/apache2/sites-available` directory let's create a file called :file:`qgisplatform.demo.conf`, with this content:

 .. code-block:: apacheconf